fiskl-accounting/help-docs/docs/Core-Features/Accounting/Journal-Entry-Guides/create-match-split-transactions.md

 <details>
   <summary>See an example of a real world split transaction</summary>

 Imagine you're a freelance marketing consultant who attends a professional conference.
 You pay a single fee of $1,500 for the event, but this fee covers multiple aspects of your business expenses.

 Here's how you might split this transaction:

   ```
-    $800 for Conference Registration (Expense > Operating Expenses > Education and Training)
+    $800 for Conference registration (Expense > Operating Expenses > Education and Training)
-    $400 for Workshop Materials (Expenses > Operating Expenses > Office Supplies)
+    $400 for workshop materials (Expenses > Operating Expenses > Office Supplies)
-    $300 for Included accommodation (Expenses > Operating Expenses > Travel - Accommodation)
+    $300 for included accommodation (Expenses > Operating Expenses > Travel - Accommodation)
   ```

 This split allows you to accurately categorize your expenses for both accounting and tax purposes.
 It provides a clearer picture of how you're investing in different aspects of your business: